moliver28/research-handbook/content/job-families/marketing/marketing-operations-manager.md

 - Able to analyze situations and makes tactical decisions involving day-to-day operations of multiple teams.
 These decisions may encompass more team members and resources and generally at a higher level of risk and complexity than the manager level.
 - Articulates risks and gaps to leadership.
 When identifying risks, makes a compelling case to senior leaders with options for how to address the anticipated problem.
 - Excellent analytical, problem-solving capability and help the team make sound conclusions.
 - Lead by example.
-Can drive decision making but can also roll up your sleeves.
+Can drive decision making, but can also roll up your sleeves.
 - Able to Escalate issues to appropriate levels of authority when decisions or progress are blocked and are able to frame the issue.

 #### Career Ladder